 Wild ducks are very capable of looking after themselves without human intervention.
 Many are permanent, all year round, residents at urban parks and dams.

 These wild ducks often come waddling every time a person arrives who they recognize as having fed them before.
-This is not because they are close to death because there is nothing to eat.
+This is not because they are starving because there is nothing to eat.
 It is because ducks are very intelligent and associate people’s faces with previous experiences.

 If a new face appears, the ducks will check them out by going closer and waiting to see if these new faces will give them something tasty to eat or not.
 If no food is offered, they will move along and they will ignore that person if they return to the area at a later date.